FAQ about increased access to liquidity in Swedish kronor

 The Riksbank has reduced the lending rate for overnight loans to banks from 0.75 percentage points above the repo rate (before the coronavirus pandemic) to 0.10 percentage points above the repo rate.
 What does this mean?

 Put simply, this means that banks can lend money overnight at the Riksbank at lower interest rates than previously.
 This helps strengthen the financial system and improves the functioning of the fixed-income markets.
 It is therefore a measure aimed at avoiding a worsening of the economic consequences of the corona pandemic due to problems in the credit supply.

-The Riksbank is offering banks the opportunity to borrow an unlimited amount of money on a monthly basis against collateral at three and six months’ maturity respectively at a variable interest rate corresponding to the repo rate.
-What does this mean and what is the purpose?
+The Riksbank offered banks the opportunity to borrow an unlimited amount of money on a monthly basis against collateral at three and six months’ maturity respectively at a variable interest rate corresponding to the repo rate.
+What did this mean and what was the purpose?

-This means that banks can borrow money from the Riksbank at a low interest rate for a longer period, which is to say three and six months respectively.
-This measure aims to strengthen the financial system and improve the functioning of the fixed-income market.
+This meant that banks could borrow money from the Riksbank at a low interest rate for a longer period, which is to say three and six months respectively.
+This measure aimed to strengthen the financial system and improve the functioning of the fixed-income market.